5 minutes read

 Emergency dispatch software interface showing an active shooter kidnapping incident in progress with multiple pinned officer comments and dispatch notes.

-Dark Mode
+Light & Dark Mode

+Dispatchers work around the clock in varied lighting conditions.
+The design system supports seamless toggling between light and dark themes.
 Dark mode for the CAD system focuses on reducing visual strain during extended use, especially in low-light environments, which is common in 24/7 emergency response centers.

 Emergency response dashboard showing train crash incident at Riverset Apartments with unit status alternating between Responding and At Scene at 799 Kaelyn Centers.